mihaifm/simplemon/README.md

 If false, a new process is launched without killing the existing one.

-*Note:* When `"restart: true"` simplemon needs to kill/restart a single running process, therefore command chaining (piping, etc.) is not possible.
+*Note:* When `"restart: true"` simplemon needs to kill/restart a single running process, therefore command chaining (piping, etc.) will not work.

 __restartDelay__ : Delays the restart of the process with the given value (milliseconds).
 This should allow some processes to do cleanup after they received the kill message.